Texas-Robotics-Academy/markdown/in_person/programming_functions.md

 Code blocks are a great way to keep track of scoping!
 Any variables that are declared inside of a block (enclosed by `{}`) can only be used inside of that block.
 {{ site.data.alerts.end }}

-Functions are great because they can be called with different arguments being passed in to the same parameters.
+Functions are great because they can be called with different arguments being passed into the same parameters.

 To illustrate this, without changing `printGreeting`, we can use it to print greetings to three different people: